MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/always-on-vpn/vpn-deploy-server-infrastructure.md

 -   **VPN servers** and **NPS servers** used to restrict certificate requests to their members.

-By using a custom group, if you ever want to revoke a user’s VPN access, you can simply remove that user from the group.
+By using a custom group, if you ever want to revoke a user’s VPN access, you can remove that user from the group.

 1. On a domain controller, open Active Directory Users and Computers.